MMBDerksen/PeterConnects-Demo-Widgets/README.md

 "# PeterConnects-Demo-Widgets"

-The widgets in this repostiory can be embeeded in the Receptionist using the Web Page widget.
+The widgets in this repostiory can be embedded in the PeterConnects Receptionist using the Web Page widget.